rueire/SoundGenerator/README.md

 # SoundGenerator
 March - May 2025

-Web-based Sound Generator that creates a downloadable cartridge .syx and XML usage to be done with Python
+Web-based Sound Generator that creates a downloadable cartridge <br>
+.syx and XML usage to be done with Python <br>

-to-be Built with:
+to-be Built with: <br>
-Backend: Python Flask
+Backend: Python Flask <br>
-Frontend: React + JS
+Frontend: React + JS <br>